ghd182/findmy-webapp/README.md

 ## Overview

 This project provides a web interface accessible from any device to locate your Apple accessories.
-It fetches location data periodically using the `pyfindmy` library and presents it on an interactive map (OpenStreetMap via Leaflet.js).
+It fetches location data periodically using the `[malmeloo/FindMy.py](https://github.com/malmeloo/FindMy.py)` library and presents it on an interactive map (OpenStreetMap via Leaflet.js).
 Key features include multi-user support with secure login, geofencing with notifications, low battery alerts, location history display, device sharing via public links, dynamic Material 3 theming, and PWA support.
 It's designed to be easily deployable via Docker, especially suitable for home servers like a Raspberry Pi.

 ## Key Features

 *   **Multi-User Support:** Secure user registration and login.
 Each user manages their own Apple credentials and device data independently.
-*   **Apple Device Tracking:** Locates accessories linked to an Apple ID using the `pyfindmy` library.
+*   **Apple Device Tracking:** Locates accessories linked to an Apple ID using the `[FindMy.py](https://github.com/malmeloo/FindMy.py)` library.
 Supports devices using `.plist` or `.keys` files.
 Fetches historical location data.
 *   **Interactive Map:** Displays device locations on an OpenStreetMap base layer using Leaflet.js.
 Includes dynamic device icons (SVG), popups with details (address, battery, timestamp), and map controls (zoom, center, show all/history).
 *   **Location History:** View the recent location history trail for visible devices on the map, with a time filter slider.
 *   **Material 3 Design:** Modern, responsive interface adhering to Material 3 guidelines, including Light/Dark modes (system-following or manual override) and dynamic color theming based on user-selected accent color.